Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 Data redundency is reduced by organizing data into separate tables.
 Efficient Data retrival is ensured by using complex queries that join data from multiple tables

+## Classification of DBMS Architecture

+### One-Tier Architecture

+In this architecture, the presentation layer, application server, and database are all inside the same application.
+**Example:** Microsoft Excel

+### Two-Tier Architecture

+In this architecture, the client end directly communicates with the database on the server side.
+The server side is responsible for query processing and transaction management functionalities.

+### Three-Tier Architecture

+There is another layer between the client and the server.
+The client does not directly communicate with the database.Instead, it communicate with the application server.
+The application server further communicate with the database.